Table of Contents

 Management of Goiter

 Treatment of individual goiter forms

-However, each therapeutic procedure should be reviewed in terms of its sensibility prior to the start of the action.
-So, the majority of patients with a node first require no treatment, whereas, the treatment with malignancy is unquestionable.
+Still, each therapeutic procedure should be reviewed in terms of its sensibility prior to taking action.
+Thus, the majority of patients with a node first require no treatment, whereas, the treatment with malignancy is unquestionable.
 The thyroid surgery is obligatory for malignancy!

 In the case of euthyroid diffuse goiter iodine deficiency is the main cause.
 Thus, the goal of any treatment should be the correction of intrathyroidal iodine deficiency.

 In the case of retrosternal or mediastinal goiter expansion, with the impairment of adjacent organs of the respiratory and digestive tract, a thyroidectomy in the affected region should be considered.

 Goiter prevention is largely influenced by its specific etiology.
 Preventive measures may include:

 - Correction of iodine deficiency and avoidance of dietary goitrogens.
 This is achieved through the increased intake of iodine-supplemented foods.

 - Careful use of levothyroxine combined with anti-inflammatory medication therapy plays a vital role in the prevention and reduction of goiters due to autoimmune thyroiditis.